oss-review-toolkit/ort/README.md

 [![Evaluator](./logos/evaluator.png)](./evaluator/src/main/kotlin)

 The _evaluator_ is used to perform custom license policy checks on scan results.
 The rules to check against are implemented as Kotlin scripts with a dedicated DSL.
-See [example.rules.kts](./examples/example.rules.kts) for an example file.
+See [example.rules.kts](./examples/evaluator-rules/src/main/resources/example.rules.kts) for an example rules script.
+The script is wrapped into a minimal [evaluator-rules](./examples/evaluator-rules) project which enables auto-completion.

 <a name="reporter">&nbsp;</a>